Beta Distribution Calculator

 x = 0and

 x = 1.
-That is, we get the coin flip probability distribution.
+That is, we get the coin flip!
+See our coin flip probability calculator to learn more.

 In the limit